graphic of geese flying

 Change Leader Institute

-Change Leader Institute is a professional development program.
+Change Leader Institute is a professional development program for people in the arts and culture field.
 Attendees will learn how to support and affect change in their organizations or communities.
 They will also become part of a statewide network of Change Leaders who learn from and mentor each other.

 Who can participate in Change Leader?